 Since I don’t like to waste anything, and hopefully neither do you, one can save the syrup and use it to make a spicy elixir, mixing it to taste with sparkling water and adding a squirt of lime juice or use it to sweeten lemonade or iced tea.
 If you like cocktails, try adding syrup in place of the sugar in an Old Fashioned.

 - 1 pound (450g) fresh ginger, peeled

 - 4 cups (800g) sugar, plus additional sugar for coating the ginger slices, if desired

 - pinch of salt

-3. Mix the sugar and 4 cups (1l) water in the pot, along with a pinch of salt and the ginger slices, and cook until the temperature reaches 225F (106C.)
+- Mix the sugar and 4 cups (1l) water in the pot, along with a pinch of salt and the ginger slices, and cook until the temperature reaches 225ºF (106ºC).

-5. Store ginger slices in its syrup, or toss the drained slices in granulated sugar.
-Shake off excess sugar, and spread the ginger slices on a cooling rack overnight, until they’re somewhat dry.
+- Toss the drained slices in additional granulated sugar.
+Shake off excess sugar, and spread the ginger slices on a baking sheet or cooling rack until they’re somewhat dry.
 The sugar can be reused in a batter or ice cream base, or for another purpose.

 Related Links and Recipes

 Candied Citrus Peel (Simply Recipes)

 Ginger Jeweled Salad (101 Cookbooks)